Ginseng

 Ginseng for men

-See for example the article "Study of the efficacy of Korean Red Ginseng in the treatment of erectile dysfunction" in the Asian Journal of Andrology, March 2007.
-The participants in the study were 60 men who admitted to the doctor that they had problems with potency.
+See for example the article “Study of the efficacy of Korean Red Ginseng in the treatment of erectile dysfunction” in the Asian Journal of Andrology, March 2007.
+The study participants were 60 men who admitted to the doctor that they had problems with potency.
 They were divided into two groups.
-Half took Korean red ginseng 1000 mg 3 times a day, the other half took a placebo.
+Half took Korean red ginseng 1000 mg 3 times a day, the other half took placebo.
 In the group of patients who took the real herbal extract, 20 out of 30 people (66%) confirmed that their potency improved.
 There were no changes in the placebo group.
 Ginseng improved potency in men, but did not affect their levels of testosterone, prolactin and cholesterol in the blood.

 For women

-Diabetes
+Diabetes mellitus

 Cardiovascular diseases

-Perhaps, in high doses, ginseng lowers blood pressure, but so far this is nothing more than a rumor.
-As a rule, in normal dosages, this plant increases blood pressure by stimulating the production of adrenaline by the adrenal glands.
-Hypertension is a common side effect of this remedy.
-If you have been diagnosed with hypertension, a blood pressure of 160/100 mm Hg.
-Art. or higher - do not take ginseng without a doctor's approval.
-Keep in mind that a sudden increase in pressure can be a side effect.
-Keep high blood pressure medications on hand that work quickly.
+It is possible that in higher doses, ginseng lowers blood pressure, but so far this is nothing more than rumors.
+As a rule, in normal dosages this plant increases blood pressure by stimulating the production of adrenaline by the adrenal glands.
+Hypertension is a common side effect of taking this drug.
+If you have been diagnosed with hypertension, your blood pressure is 160/100 mmHg.
+Art. or higher - do not take ginseng without your doctor's approval.
+Keep in mind that a sudden increase in blood pressure may be a side effect.
+Keep fast-acting hypertension medications on hand.

 Treatment of cardiovascular diseases: